 A Personal Leave of Absence is granted by the Dean and may not last longer than 180 calendar days.
 A Personal Leave of Absence is available to address situations such as a death of a spouse, child, or such other circumstance that would interrupt a student's education.
+A Personal Leave of Absence lasting longer than 180 days will automatically become a Personal Withdrawal.

-In order to return from any approved Personal Leave of Absence, the student must provide the Dean with documentation verifying completion of the terms of the approved Personal Leave of Absence, including an anticipated date of return.
+In order to return from any approved Personal Leave of Absence, the student must provide the Dean with documentation verifying completion of the terms of the approved Personal Leave of Absence as described in Section 6.8.1 of this Bulletin.